Quick Guide to Fixing Computer Hardware

 rather than a hardware problem.
 To find out for sure, boot a live Linux

 from USB or DVD.
-If everything works you have a Windows
+If Linux boots and works you have a Windows

 problem.
-This is a hardware article so I won't address how to fix
+This is a hardware article so I unfortunately don't have space to address how to fix

 If your computer loses the date or time across sessions, you

 probably have a dead battery.
 This is the little round watch-type

 battery that keeps configuration information across sessions, the CMOS

 Before you replace the battery, write it down any unique